martin7x7/Assignment5_1_starter/README.md

 3)	Those customers who visit bars at least once a month and are over the age of 25 accept coupons twice as much (69% rate) compared to others (33.5% rate).
 4)	Probably those who drive with friends or partner are more willing to accept a coupon for a bar than others.
 5)	Respondents with lower income who go to cheap restaurants seem less interested in visiting bars (acceptance rate 45.3%).
 In contrast, there is much higher acceptance rate among those who are used to go to bar at least once a month, travel with partner or friends, or are under the age of 30.

+## Recomendations for next steps
+My recommendation would be to review the data on other types of coupons — Carry Out & Take Away, Coffee House, Restaurant (20–50), and Restaurant (<20).